 - experience in the life science industry through practicums and co-ops

 - an ability to address ethical issues in their field with knowledge of thoughtful theological perspectives.

 This unique Bachelor of Science (B.Sc.) degree is comprised of:

 - a basic life sciences core, offered primarily by the Departments of Biology and Chemistry

 - biotechnology courses that provide an understanding of the component technologies together with their applications

 - business courses (for the interdisciplinary degree only) offered by the School of Business

-- Intern and paid co-op placements in within North America provide hands-on, supervised work experiences.
+- practicum and paid co-op placements within North America provide hands-on, supervised work experiences.

-Standard entry requirements for medical school and other professional schools are met while Biotechnology courses provide an understanding of key applications in health care, agriculture, forestry, food processing, and the environment.
+Standard entry requirements for medical school and other professional schools are met while Biotechnology courses provide an understanding of key applications in healthcare, veterinary medicine, agriculture, forestry, food processing, and the environment.